dragondrop-cloud/cloud-concierge/README.md

 when wanting to self-host runners or access the most desired features like drift detection, security scanning, etc.

 ## Why Cloud Concierge?
-Cloud Concierge is an open-sourced container that integrates with your existing Terraform management stack.
+cloud-concierge is a container that integrates with your existing Terraform management stack.
-All results and codified resources are output in a digestible Pull Request to a repository of your choice, providing you with a "State of Cloud" report in a GitOps manner.
+All results and codified resources are output via a digestible Pull Request to a repository of your choice, providing you with a "State of Cloud" report in a GitOps manner.
 It provides:
 - Cloud codification, identify un-managed resources and generate corresponding Terraform code and import statements/import blocks
 <p align="center">